gameraccoon/raccoon-ecs/README.md

 ## Features

-- **Header-only**: add to your project, include and start using it, no additional set-up steps required
+- **Header-only**: Add to your project, include, and start using it.
+No additional set-up steps are required.
-- **Minimal requirements to components**: in the base implementation they need to be default-constructible and have a static `GetTypeId` method
+- **Minimal requirements to components**: In the base implementation they need to be default-constructible and have a static `GetTypeId` method.
-- **Support for separation of storages for entities**: useful for world partition, time rewinding, level streaming, 'singleton' components, etc.
+- **Support for separation of storages for entities**: Useful for world partition, time rewinding, level streaming, 'singleton' components, etc.
-- **Opt-in copyable storages for entities**: in case you want to dynamically copy your worlds, e.g. for time rewinding
+- **Opt-in copyable storages for entities**: In case you want to dynamically copy your worlds, e.g. for time rewinding.
-- **No requirements for systems**: you can use `SystemsManager` or can run systems from your code directly, useful if you want to run your systems in parallel
+- **No requirements for systems**: You can use `SystemsManager` or can run systems from your code directly, useful if you want to run your systems in parallel.
-- **Custom types for IDs**: want to store component IDs as enum values? int? string? no problem!
+- **Custom types for IDs**: Want to store component IDs as enum values? int? string?
+You are covered!
-- **More options for configuration**: you can change the way how IDs are generated, how components are constructed, and tweak some other things

 ## Example usage